yuehanwang17mcp/big-data-spring2018/week-05/PSet4_Raster.md

     of a directory in your file system.
 That means it will have to call your other functions.
 It should:
     1. Define necessary constants
-    2. Read in appropriate tifs (using read_tif)
+    2. Read in appropriate tifs (using tif2array)
     3. Retrieve needed variables from metadata (retrieve_meta)
     4. Calculate ndvi, rad, bt, pv, emis using appropriate functions
     5. Calculate LST and return it.
-    """

-def write(write_nparray, ref_raster, location):
-    """
-    Write write_nparray as a Geotiff using ref_raster to determine size, projection, etc.
     """
 ```